openflighthpc/flight-architect/README.md

 Copyright (C) 2007-2015 Alces Software Ltd.

-Alces Metalware is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Alces Underware is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Alces Metalware is made available under a dual licensing model whereby use of the package in projects that are licensed so as to be compatible with AGPL Version 3 may use the package under the terms of that license.
+Alces Underware is made available under a dual licensing model whereby use of the package in projects that are licensed so as to be compatible with AGPL Version 3 may use the package under the terms of that license.
 However, if AGPL Version 3.0 terms are incompatible with your planned use of this package, alternative license terms are available from Alces Software Ltd - please direct inquiries about licensing to [licensing@alces-software.com](mailto:licensing@alces-software.com).